SkylineCommunications/dataminer-docs-connectors/connector/doc/Sony_Signal_Processing_Unit-NXLK-IP45F.md

 ### NMI

 This page allows you to connect this IP Board to the selected **NMI**.
-Note: only 1 NMI element can be connected to 1 IP Board Connected to this chassi.
+Note: only 1 NMI element can be connected to 1 IP Board Connected to this chassis.
 You can check which NMI element is connected to which IP Board via the **NMI** table on the main element.